genthaler/cucumber-elm/supervisor/README.md

     - still need to add functions that implement StepDef
     - can I get node-elm-compiler to specify an elm.json? then can parse the given one, add src directories and dependencies and use that instead of overwriting the existing one.
 If --watch, will need to watch elm.json as well.
 NO we can't

+# End state
+- need a cucumber folder that can be used as a template
+- want to be able to integration test that template
+- Don't want the test to depend on customer code otherwise it won't compile first time